Differential GNSS: Accuracy

-Variations
+Networks

-DGPS can refer to any type of Ground-Based Augmentation System (GBAS).
-There are many operational systems in use throughout the world, according to the US Coast Guard, 47 countries operate systems similar to the US NDGPS (Nationwide Differential Global Positioning System).
+DGPS can refer to any type of differential augmentation system.
+The correction data can be transmitted to the receiver via ground radio stations (Ground-Based Augmentation System (GBAS)), satellite, and even through the Internet.
+Many airports run a short-range VHF radio service generally described as GBAS or LAAS for approaching aircraft.
+There used to be many nationwide ground-based broadcast systems: according to the US Coast Guard, 47 countries operated systems similar to the US NDGPS (Nationwide Differential Global Positioning System).
 A list can be found at the World DGPS Database for Dxers.

+Wide-area ground-based networks

 European DGPS Network

 European DGPS network has been developed mainly by the Finnish and Swedish maritime administrations in order to improve safety in the archipelago between the two countries.

 In the UK and Ireland, the system was implemented as a maritime navigation aid to fill the gap left by the demise of the Decca Navigator System in 2000.
 With a network of 12 transmitters sited around the coastline and three control stations, it was set up in 1998 by the countries' respective General Lighthouse Authorities (GLA) — Trinity House covering England, Wales and the Channel Islands, the Northern Lighthouse Board covering Scotland and the Isle of Man and the Commissioners of Irish Lights, covering the whole of Ireland.
 Transmitting on the 300-kHz band, the system underwent testing and two additional transmitters were added before the system was declared operational in 2002.
 The system was decommissioned in March 2022.

 Effective Solutions provides details and a map of European Differential Beacon Transmitters.